walterhiggins/WMPJS/README.md

     js farmAnimals[ farmAnimals.length - 1 ]

 I told you arrays were tricky!
-Just remembe the golden rule of arrays: *Arrays begin at 0 not 1*.
+Just remember the golden rule of arrays: *Arrays begin at 0 not 1*.
 This is what the list of farm animals might look like with the indexes listed beside each animal:

-* [0] 'Sheep'
+    [0] 'Sheep'
-* [1] 'Cow'
+    [1] 'Cow'
-* [2] 'Pig'
+    [2] 'Pig'
-* [3] 'Chicken'
+    [3] 'Chicken'

 Okay.
 Having explained the basics of how arrays work, the *greetings.js* listing should be a little easier to understand now.
 The *random* function rolls a dice (whose sides are the length of the array : 4) and then assigns the random number returned to a variable called *index*.
 We then use that index to get an item from the *greetings* array.
 We are effectively plucking a random item from the list of greetings.
 Try it out for yourself by issuing the following commands at the in-game prompt.